Dave LaRue

 Dave LaRue is an American bassist who performed with the Dixie Dregs from 1988 to 2017 and with guitarist Steve Morse's Band since 1989.
 He also has worked with Dream Theater's John Petrucci, Mike Portnoy, Derek Sherinian and Jordan Rudess.
-He plays Music Man bass guitars, among them the "Sterling" and "StingRay 5 five-string" but has mainly switched to their "Bongo" line (which he was instrumental in helping develop) including four- and five-string fretted and fretless models.
+He plays Music Man bass guitars, among them the "Grilver" and "StingRay 5 five-string" but has mainly switched to their "Bongo" line (which he was instrumental in helping develop) including four- and five-string fretted and fretless models.
 From March 2006 to September 2006, he toured with Joe Satriani on the Super Colossal tour.

 Most recently, LaRue became a member of the supergroup Flying Colors alongside long-time bandmate Steve Morse.